 Recognising creativity as a powerful tool for change, this organisation in Hout Bay focuses on bettering lives of at-risk youth through sparking creative thinking and teaching wonderful qualities of entrepreneurship.
 Under the motto, “Art is Power”, Lalela provides a creative space to ignite the imaginations of children as young as six years old up until matric, and teach them to map and manifest their dreams and goals.
 Each day after school hours, the organisation gets out the paint, musical instruments and thought-provoking activity workshops to not only keep the children entertained, but keep them away from negative influences, and have them investing their time in beneficial and fun activities.

-How to help Aside from volunteering, Lalela has a number of job opportunities and internships available.
+How to help Reach out to volunteer, especially in the school holidays.
 If you are a professional artist, you can serve as a “guest artist”, and

 facilitate lesson plans based on your creative processes.
 You can also give the gift of #LifeChangingArt by joining Lalela’s Class Campaign at Lalela.org.